Testing emergent gravity with mass densities of galaxy clusters: Testing emergent gravity

 \subsection{Data analysis and statistical constraint of the EG model}

 To compare the EG model with the data we apply fitting procedure which is based on minimization of $\chi^2$

-where $M_{th}(r_i)$ is given by the r.h.s. of the equation \ref{DM_from_Mbaryon} (the apparent dark matter prediction by the EG model) while $M(r_i)$ and $\sigma(r_i)$ are provided by the weak lensing data.
-The relevant quantity to compare the model with the data is a reduced $\chi^2$ which is calculated as $\chi^2_{d.o.f} = \chi^2 / N_{d.o.f}$, where $N_{d.o.f.}$ is the number of degrees of freedom.
+where $M_{th}(r_i)$ is given by the r.h.s. of the Eq. (\ref{DM_from_Mbaryon}) (the apparent dark matter prediction by the EG model) while $M(r_i)$ and $\sigma(r_i)$ are provided by the weak lensing data.
+The relevant quantity to compare the model to the data is a reduced $\chi^2$, which is calculated as $\chi^2_{d.o.f} = \chi^2 / N_{d.o.f}$, where $N_{d.o.f.}$ is the number of degrees of freedom.

 As shown previously, the best qualitative agreement is the radial region around the virial radius.
-In what follows, we measure each of the cluster mass profiles with a step $0.1R_{200}$ and for example in the range from $0.3R_{200}$ to $R_{200}$ that gives us $9$ data points per clusters and $184$ data points in total as we have 23 clusters in our data sample.
+In what follows, we measure each of the cluster mass profiles with a step $0.1R_{200}$ and for example in the range from $0.2R_{200}$ to $R_{200}$ that gives us $8$ data points per clusters and $184$ data points in total as we have 23 clusters in our data sample.
 The total $N_{d.o.f.} = 181$ since the Einasto matter density model has three free parameters.

 In spite of the fact that at $\sim R_{200}$ the predicted by the EG model the apparent dark matter is similar to the observed dark matter, quantitatively we find that the profiles predicted by EG differ from the observed profiles by $> 5\sigma$.
 The best agreement we find is within the narrow range $0.55R_{200} \leqslant r \leqslant 0.75R_{200}$, where the EG model is only ruled out at the $2\sigma$ level.